eggborne/epicodus-pizza/README.md

 }
 Expected Output: [ 'standard', 'premium' ]

-Test: "It should produce a Pizza object that can find the price for a given topping on a given size"
+Test: "It should produce a Pizza object that can find the price for a given topping at a given size"
 Code: {
   const pizza = new Pizza({
     size: 'large',